511 Bathurst: History

+Around early 1978, the TTC announced plans to number all of its streetcar routes (which had been known only by names), and the Bathurst route was to be number 508.
+However, by the time that route numbers actually began being displayed on the destination signs of the TTC's PCC streetcars, on February 4, 1980, the Bathurst route's assigned number had been changed to 511.
+The route was still operated using only PCC streetcars at that time, so this date was the first use of a route number on the Bathurst route.

 In June 1995, the old Exhibition Loop at the site of today's Trade Centre was closed, and a new loop was opened next to Exhibition GO station on June 16, 1996.

 On July 21, 2000, the 509 Harbourfront route shared tracks with 511 Bathurst from Bathurst Street west to Exhibition Loop.

 A CLRV streetcar travels south on Bathurst on the Sir Isaac Brock Bridge above the Union Station Rail Corridor in 2008.

 Between September 2007 and March 2008, the tracks along Fleet Street were rebuilt in a private right-of-way.
 Also, during this time, the overhead wire was rebuilt to allow for subsequent pantograph operation along Fleet Street, the first location to be so equipped.

 Starting in 2015, the TTC introduced summer service using Flexity Outlook streetcars to handle events such as the 2015 Pan American Games at the "CIBC Pan Am / Parapan Am Park" and the Canadian National Exhibition.

 Due to a streetcar shortage caused by late delivery of the Bombardier Flexity Outlook streetcars, the route was operated using buses rather than streetcars since November 20, 2016.
 TTC streetcar service on 511 Bathurst returned from May 7, 2017, until September 4, 2017, when the 511 Bathurst route reverted to replacement bus service due to an ongoing streetcar shortage.

 On February 18, 2018, streetcars returned to the route, followed by another period of bus replacement that began on September 2, 2018.
 On June 23, 2019, streetcars returned to 511 Bathurst, ending the temporary replacement bus service.
 It operated using a mixture of both CLRVs and Flexities until December 28, 2019, the last day for CLRVs on this route.
 The 511 Bathurst route was the last route in Toronto to run CLRVs seven days per week.

 From April 20, 2020, until January 3, 2021, buses temporarily replaced streetcars on 511 Bathurst in order to accommodate several TTC and City of Toronto construction projects.
 Regular streetcar service resumed on the 511 Bathurst route on January 4, 2021.